Concierge ABA

 Clearing up some basic confusion and nonsense:

 But we must ask, even if it were the case, that we ‘tact’ pronouns, what does saying this add?
 How does this inform our efforts to teach children how to use them?
-You see, when we teach a language...we teach those learning a language how to use and respond to words according to the conventions for their use.
+You see, when we teach a language...we teach how to use and respond to words according to the conventions for their use.
 When it comes to pronouns, children need to learn the complicated things we do when we use them and under which circumstances which pronouns are appropriate within a particular linguistic practice, and how to respond when they are used by others.
 Thus, for example, children need to learn how to use and respond to pronouns so that when they are told, “Go tell Mommy that you need her keys", they know to go to Mommy and formulate the response, “Mommy, I want your keys”.
 Saying that we 'tact' pronouns is a dead end when attempting to account for pronoun use, what it takes to be able to use them and what it takes, on our part, to help children learn how to use and respond to them.

 Getting some basic things in place before considering efforts to teach children to use pronouns: